geo-python/site/source/lessons/L4/overview.rst

 Each module contains specific functionalities (i.e., functions) that you can use for different tasks.
 Thus, functions and modules are closely related.

-In this lesson, we also review the use of AI and LLM (e.g., ChatGPT) in generating code and discuss the pros and cons.
+In this lesson, we also review the use of generative AI (ChatGPT, Claude, Google Gemini, etc.) in generating code and discuss the pros and cons.
 The main components of today's lesson can be found in the navigation bar to the left.

 Learning goals